achaacha/MBTICube/README.md

   - Full Cube Face Functionality!
 (THANK GOD LOL)

 ## Working on:
-  Adding full functionality to cube rotation.
+  Adding full functionality to cube wrapper rotation.

 ## Things to do